 Quick Tips for Effective Audits:

-- Fix critical errors first: You need not try fixing everything at once.
-Your priority should be on broken links, indexing problems, and crawl errors first.
+- Fix critical errors first: Don’t try fixing everything at once.
+Prioritize broken links, indexing problems, and crawl errors first.

 - Compare results over time: SE Ranking’s comparison feature shows whether your fixes are working or not.
 You should track your health score month-to-month.